thamognya/thamognya-overlay/README.md

 # Licenses

-This work is dual-licensed under MIT and GPL 3.0 (or any later version).
-You have to comply to both of them if you want to use this work.
+This work is licensed under AGPL 3.0 (or any later version).
+You have to comply to it if you want to use this work.

-`SPDX-License-Identifier: MIT AND GPL-3.0-or-later`
+`SPDX-License-Identifier: AGPL-3.0-or-later`

 You can find the licenses in the licenses folder.